CANZUK: Public opinion

 Although it has maintained a level of support, the concept of CANZUK is generally regarded as highly polarised between the political left and right.
 While it has been praised by British nationalists for being an alternative to the European Union, the proposed union has been critiqued by those on the left.
 Examples of this are by unfavourably comparing CANZUK to the EU, or criticising it as being racist for solely combining the United Kingdom and three of its five former "white dominions", to the exclusion of other Anglophone countries where people from the United Kingdom formerly settled, such as India, South Africa, Singapore and Nigeria.

 2015

 Public opinion polling conducted by research firm YouGov in 2015 found that 58 per cent of British people would support freedom of movement and work between the citizens of the United Kingdom and the citizens of Australia, Canada and New Zealand, with 19 per cent opposed to the idea and 23 per cent undecided, with support for the proposals found in all four countries of the United Kingdom.
 The research also found that British people valued free mobility between the United Kingdom, Australia, Canada and New Zealand more than they valued free mobility between the United Kingdom and the European Union at 46 per cent to 35 per cent.
-Opinion polls from other firms was not published.
+Opinion polls from other firms were not published.